bhargav-ds1/BlogSummarizer/README.md

 - **LLM-based Summarization**: Uses LLM models to create summaries.
 Tested with (meta-llama/Llama-2-7b-chat-hf, mistralai/Mixtral-8x7B-Instruct-v0.1) models downloaded from huggingface and LLM inference API provided by Together-AI.
-- **Custom Retrieval**: The retrieval for the summarization task is straight-forward, so a custom retriever which retrieves the blog content based on the title of the blog is implemented.
+- **Custom Retrieval**: The retrieval for the summarization task is straight-forward, so a custom retriever, which retrieves the blog content based on the title of the blog is implemented.
 Optimally skipping the need to embed the data and retrieval based on embeddings.
-- **Summarization strategy**: Two strategies namely, simple_summarize and tree_summarize are tested.
-While simple_summarize uses one single LLM call and truncates the data which exceeds the context length of the LLM. tree_summarize strategy summarizes the chunks/nodes recursively forming a tree structured approach.
+- **Summarization strategy**: Two strategies, namely, simple_summarize and tree_summarize, are tested.
+While simple_summarize uses one single LLM call and truncates the data, which exceeds the context length of the LLM.
+  The tree_summarize strategy summarizes the chunks or nodes recursively, forming a tree-structured approach.
 It combines chunks such that it can fill the context length of the LLM for each LLM call, obtains summaries and summarizes them recursively until a single summary is generated.
 - **Testing/Evaluation**: To evaluate the performance of the LLM in creating the summaries, a framework provided by confident-ai known as Deepeval is utilized.
 The performance is tested/evaluated by using relevant metrics such as AnswerRelevancyMetric, SummarizationMetric, FaithfulnessMetric, HallucinationMetric and ToxicityMetric.